-Audit Services develops and implements audits designed to identify billing and coding inaccuracies (see Chapter 17 for examples of potentially fraudulent, wasteful, or abusive billing).
-Audit programs are developed in response to identified overpayment risk and include comprehensive research of critical claim elements, including, but not limited to, medical records, itemized bills and manufacturer invoices.
+Audit services develops and implements audits designed to identify billing and coding inaccuracies (see Chapter 17: Fraud, Waste and Abuse (FWA) for examples of potentially fraudulent, wasteful or abusive billing).
+Audit programs are developed in response to identified overpayment risk and include comprehensive research of critical claim elements, including medical records, itemized bills and manufacturer invoices.
 We conduct audits in conjunction with applicable federal or state regulations, national guidelines and contract terms.

 Not all requests for records are considered an audit.
-We also request documents in order to conduct claim reviews to help ensure proper reimbursement.
-Refer to Chapter 10 of the guide for information on claim reviews.
+We also request documents to conduct claim reviews to help ensure proper reimbursement.
+Refer to Chapter 10: Our claims process of the guide for information on claim reviews.

 - Sending a copy of the medical record, itemized bill, bill breakdown and/or other requested documentation within the time frame specified in the intent to audit letter.